 What Stump Grinding Really Costs in Hampton Roads (2026)

-After grinding 30,000+ stumps across Hampton Roads over 14 years, here's the honest truth about what stump grinding costs and why.
-Most companies in this area start at $200 for the smallest stump.
+Here's the honest truth about what stump grinding costs in Hampton Roads and why.
+Most companies start at call for pricing for the smallest stump.
 But the price isn't just about stump size — it's about what it takes to get a 3,800 lb commercial grinder to your property and back.
+This guide explains the real economics from an operator's perspective so you know exactly what you're paying for.

-Most of that $200 is mobilization.
+Most of that competitive rates is mobilization.
 That means loading a commercial stump grinder onto a trailer, driving it to your property (often through Hampton Roads traffic), unloading it, setting it up, grinding the stump, cleaning up, loading the machine back on the trailer, and driving back.
 The actual grinding might take 15 minutes.
 The mobilization takes over an hour each way.

 Here's the key: that mobilization cost is the same whether you grind 1 stump or 10.
 The grinder has to get there either way.
 Which is exactly why volume discounts exist — and why they're so significant.